I Make $50,000 a Year, How Much House Can I Afford?

-On a salary of $50,000 per year, you can afford a house priced at around $128,000 with a monthly payment of $1,200 — that is, as long as you have relatively little debt already on your plate.
+On a salary of $50,000 per year, you can afford a house priced at around $150,000 — that is, as long as you have relatively little debt.
 However, not everyone earning $50,000 will see this number in response to a loan application.
-There are many more factors besides income and debt to take into account, such as:
+The figure could change significantly depending on where you want to live, interest rates, and how much debt you’re carrying.

 What Kind of House Can I Afford With $50K a Year?